-There are a variety of reasons, but the most significant of them all is the TDS level.
+The most significant reason to change hot tub water is the TDS level.
 TDS stands for Total Dissolved Solids.
-It is a measure of all the dirt and debris that is dissolved in the bath water, and it should be kept at 1500ppm or below.
-The term ‘dirt and debris’ include dissolved chemicals, PH balancers, chlorine, bromine, and anything else that has made its way into your hot tub water.
+It is a measure of all the dirt and debris that is dissolved in the bath water, and it should be kept at 1500 ppm or below.
+The term ‘dirt and debris’ includes dissolved chemicals, PH balancers, chlorine, bromine, and anything else that has made its way into your hot tub water.
 You can simply say that the TDS is the measure of everything that is dissolved in the hot tub water.

 The water becomes highly saturated and requires changing when TDS levels are too high.
 To accurately measure the TDS level of your hot tub, you will need a TDS strip or an electronic TDS meter.